-LOCAL train system OF ITALY
+LOCAL TRAIN SYSTEM OF ITALY

 Regional trains in Italy are usually the least expensive and don’t need to be booked ahead of time.
-They aren’t cheaper when you buy in advance and you can purchase them at a machine kiosk at every train station.
-If you don’t see a machine at the station, be sure to find a train worker as your enter the train to explain and buy your ticket directly from them.
+Tickets aren’t cheaper when bought in advance and they can also be purchased at the machine kiosk found in every train station.
+If you don’t see a machine at the station, find a train employee as you enter the train to buy your ticket directly from them.

-If you see regionale veloce (fast regional), this is the train that will make less stops along the way but typically regional trains stop at every station.
-On these trains there is no reserved seating so spending a little extra for first class may be worth it if you have a long way and are traveling with suitcases since first class can be less crowded.
+If you see regionale veloce (fast regional), then this is the train that will make less stops along the way as typically regional trains stop at every station.
+On these trains there is no reserved seating so spending a little extra for first class may be worth it.
+If you have a long way to go and are traveling with suitcases first class can be less crowded.